pytmg/cli/Documentation.md

 So, I've created my own CLI Menu script that is actually really easy to use.

+## What it is

+It's essentially just a CLI Menu script, like `GRUB` if you know what that is, which works by pressing either the up or down arrow keys and enter.

 ## Installation

 Get the `cli.py` file from [here](https://raw.githubusercontent.com/pytmg/cli/refs/heads/main/cli.py)